lubuntu-team/manual/source/1/1.3/installation.rst

 If you wish to manual set up partitions, as an advanced option you will have to choose which file-system you want.
 A file-system controls how your files are accessed at lower levels on the disk.
 If you are booting your computer in UEFI mode a more modern firmware compared to BIOS you will need to create an EFI system partition see  `efi system partitionwikipedia <https://en.wikipedia.org/wiki/EFI_System_partition>`_ for more detail to create this partition you will need a FAT32 file-system with the ESP flag with to be mounted at /boot/efi/ under the mount point.
 You will also need a root (/) file-system, several file-systems included for Lubuntu are Ext4, XFS, and Btrfs.

 If you have a new hard disc or solid state drive press the :guilabel:`New Partition table` button but this will delete the whole disc if you have any data on it.
+To change what disc you are partion use the :guilabel:`Storage device` drop down menu.

 You can create partition by clicking the button which will bring up a dialog.
 The file system field is a drop down menu, select which file-system you want.
 You also need to select where you want to mount the partition. which you need at least one root (/) partition and if you are booting an EFI system you will also need a /boot/efi mounted partition.
 Another common option is to have all your data on its own partition, which can even be on its own separate physical disk this can be mounted at /home.